rust-lang/rfcs/text/3323-restrictions.md

 - What is the interaction between stability and restrictions?
   - Suggestion: Visibility is an inherent part of the item; restrictions should be as well.
 Metadata can be added in the future indicating when an item had its restriction lifted, if applicable.
     The design for this is left to the language team as necessary.
+A decision does _not_ need to be made prior to stabilization, as stability attributes are not stable in their own right.

 # Future possibilities